List of historic properties in Queen Creek, Arizona: History

 The Valley below the San Tan Mountains had fertile lands.
 This attracted the Hohokam, a Native American tribe, who were the first to establish communities in the area.
 The homesteaders then arrived and began to establish farms and ranches along what was called the Queen Creek Wash.

 In 1924, Charles Rittenhouse, a land developer, established the Queen Creek Farms Company.
 The wells in his company pumped 2,150 gallons of water per minute, which helped make his 1,000 acres of land very productive.
-A railroad was soon established in the area and a small town grew around the railroad where it could ship the produce and cotton which grew in the farms.
+A railroad was soon established in the area and a small town grew around the railroad where it could ship the produce and cotton which grew on the farms.
 The town was called Rittenhouse because the Railroad ran near Rittenhouse and Ellsworth roads.
 The residents of the area, wanting to travel to Phoenix by train, would often flag down the train to get a ride.

-In the eastern part of Arizona there is a mountain where the Silver King Mine is located.
+In the eastern part of Arizona, there is a mountain where the Silver King Mine is located.
 There is a creek at the base of the mountain which was called Picket Post Creek.
-Eventually the creeks name was changed to Queen Creek.
+Eventually, the creek's name was changed to Queen Creek.
 The creek ran from the mountain and into the area of Rittenhouse.

 It wasn't long before the farmers began to rely more on the use of automobiles and trucks than on the railroad.
 The use of the railroad declined and the people began to call and identify the area as Queen Creek.
 The town's name officially was changed to Queen Creek in 1947, with the establishment of the Queen Creek Post Office.
 The town, which was incorporated in 1989, has the unique distinction of having part of the town located within Maricopa County and another part within Pinal County.

 Immigrants from Mexico moved into the area and picked the local cotton crop by hand until the 1920s when the cotton gin came to Queen Creek.
 In the 1940s the United States set up a German prisoner-of-war camp by Rittenhouse Road.
 The prisoners, together with immigrants from the Philippines, worked as farm laborers in local fields.